New Chiefs DE Frank Clark: ‘Nothing to hide’

 While other teams were introducing their first-round draft picks Friday, the Chiefs were unveiling their own addition.
 But rather than a wide-eyed, unproven rookie, Clark happens to be a four-year vet who established himself with the Seattle Seahawks as a dominant and versatile defensive end.

 The Chiefs acquired the 25-year-old Clark this week for a first-round pick this year and a second-round selection next year.
-The teams also swapped third-round picks, which meant the Chiefs moved up eight spots to make their selection in that round Friday night.
+The teams also swapped third-round picks.

+Kansas City finally made its first selection at No. 56 on Friday night, when it sent a fifth-round pick to the Rams to move up five spots and select Georgia speedster Mecole Hardman.

+An undersized wide receiver, Hardman ran a 4.33-second 40-yard dash.
+Throw in his elusiveness and open-field playmaking ability, and it appeared as the Chiefs had drafted a replacement for Tyreek Hill, who is under investigation for his role in a suspected child-abuse case.

+The Chiefs then used the 63rd overall pick in the second round to select Juan Thornhill, a versatile defensive back from Virginia.
+He has the speed and ball skills of a cornerback and the ability to defend the run like a safety, making him a good match for new running mate Tyrann Mathieu.

-The Chiefs have given Clark a life-changing $105.5 million, five-year deal that includes $63.5 million in guarantees — more money than he could have dreamed of while growing up homeless in the rough, gang-infested neighborhoods of south-central Los Angeles.
+Meanwhile, the Chiefs gave Clark a life-changing $105.5 million, five-year deal that includes $63.5 million in guarantees — more money than he could have dreamed of while growing up homeless in the rough, gang-infested neighborhoods of south-central Los Angeles.

 “I come from a place, dog, where nothing was given.
 It was hard.
 It was very hard,” he said, “and to be able to affect my family, I swear, it’s the happiest thing in my life, knowing that my family can rely on me.
 There was a time where I felt they couldn’t, that I wasn’t the role model I could be for my brothers, my sister.
 It’s awesome.
 It’s a blessed feeling, man.”

-Clark’s arrival comes at an awkward time for the Chiefs, who are reeling from a criminal investigation into star wide receiver Tyreek Hill.
+Clark’s arrival comes at an awkward time for the Chiefs, who are reeling from Hill’s criminal investigation.
 The case was reopened Friday after a TV station aired audio that showed Hill and his fiancee, Crystal Espinal, discussing injuries to their child.

 Clark has his own off-the-field history.
 He was kicked off the team at Michigan when he was charged with first-degree domestic violence and assault following an incident with his then-girlfriend.
 The charges were later reduced to fourth-degree persistent disorderly conduct and Clark completed a domestic violence course and paid court costs and fines.

-Clark has been outspoken in support of those who have been harmed by domestic violence.
+Clark has been outspoken in support of those harmed by domestic violence.
 He also has worked closely with the homeless community in Seattle, and said he hopes to continue that work in Kansas City.

 “I’ve had to learn to be a better teammate, a better person and a better man in general,” Clark said.
 “You have to own up to it and what you did.
 I affected a lot of people during that.